chesio/bc-cache/README.md

 If you want to flush BC Cache cache from within your code, just call `do_action('bc-cache/action:flush-cache')`.
 Note that the action is available after the `init` hook with priority `10` is executed.

+## Autoptimize integration

+[Autoptimize](https://wordpress.org/plugins/autoptimize/) is a very popular plugin to optimize script and styles by aggregation, minification, caching etc. BC Cache automatically flushes its cache whenever Autoptimize cache is purged.

 ## WP-CLI integration

 You might use [WP-CLI](https://wp-cli.org/) to delete specific posts/pages form cache, flush entire cache or get size information.
 BC Cache registers `bc-cache` command with following subcommands: